nhsconnect/prm-practice-migration/guide/index.md

 ## Overview of key phases

-Migrations require a lot of planning and effort from Practice staff, breaking this activity into smaller incremental steps will help ease the pressure and make the migration effort more sustainable.
+Migrations require a lot of planning and effort from practice staff, breaking this activity into smaller incremental steps will help ease the pressure and make the migration effort more sustainable.

 Here is an overview of the key phases...